 The peninsula of Placencia is home to the longest stretch of public beach in all of Belize.
 The beach itself stretches across three entire villages: Seine Bight, Maya Beach and Placencia Village.
 If you’re looking for something quieter and a little more secluded, head to Seine Bight.
 If you want access to great restaurants, bars and shops, then the beaches at Placencia Village are always bustling and exciting.
 Diving and snorkeling at nearby cayes are incredibly popular, allowing you to see reef sharks and dolphins.
 You can also try some kayaking or go on a fishing trip to reel in some grouper, tarpon or bonefish.

-4. Tobacco Caye Where to Stay
+4. Tobacco Caye Find Hotels

 Just 16 km (10 miles) off the coast of Dangriga is the small island of Tobacco Caye.
 Although it is only three acres in size you can choose from 6 different small and modest lodges in which to relax on a hammock and watch the ferries come in and out.
 A popular pastime is to swim around the entire island, a definite workout but not an overwhelming challenge for most strong swimmers.
 Spend your day reading, snorkeling, kayaking, fishing or just enjoying the few but fantastic local restaurants on the island.